-The universal automatic transfer switch (UATS) is an optional add-on switching unit specifically designed for the Alpha® FXM HP UPS family.
+The universal automatic transfer switch (UATS) is an optional add-on switching unit.
 These switching units provide power or bypass capacity (automatic or manual) so that the operator can safely disconnect the UPS from line or generator power for easy removal and servicing.